 Bale is a collaborative, living annotated bibliography and a collective gathering of resources in narrative and storywork.
-This project is open-source, and we encourage a wide range of users from students to scholars to folks simply interested in these topics.
-Please use the search options on your right or the category links below to see what our community is developing.
+This project is open-access, and we encourage a wide range of users from students to scholars to folks simply interested in these topics.
+Please use the search options on your right or the Read and Respond link in the main menu to see what our community is developing.

 You are invited to join as a contributor, respondent, or category facilitator.
 Through these roles, you can create annotations, add to discourse around them, and help organize them into useful groups and networks.
 These efforts will result in an expansive map of narrative and storywork resources.
 In support of WAC’s mission to provide barrier-free access to scholarly work, Bale strives to “encourage greater representation across cultures, backgrounds, and viewpoints” and “foster transparency and openness throughout the publishing cycle” by facilitating broad participation in the organizing and knowledge-building of the project (see the WAC Clearinghouse Statement on Diversity, Equity, Inclusion, and Justice).